mdlacasse/Owl/USER_GUIDE.md

 Two summary charts give a high-level view of the lifetime cash flow in today's dollars.
-`showLifetimeAllocation()` displays a pair of pie charts: the left shows where money comes from (portfolio withdrawals, Social Security, pension, wages, SPIA, and other income), and the right shows where it goes (living expenses, taxes, healthcare, debt payments, and bequest).
+`showLifetimeAllocation()` displays a pair of pie charts: the left shows where money comes from (portfolio withdrawals, Social Security, pension, wages, SPIA, and other income), and the right shows where it goes (living expenses, federal taxes, state taxes when configured, healthcare, debt payments, and bequest).
 ```python
 plan.showLifetimeAllocation()
 ```

 `showCashFlowMix()` complements the pie charts with year-by-year normalized stacked-area charts showing how the composition of income sources and outflows evolves over the plan horizon.
-Colors are consistent with the lifetime allocation pie charts for easy cross-reference.
+Colors are consistent with the lifetime allocation pie charts for easy cross-reference, including a separate State taxes band when configured.
 Bequest is excluded since it is a lump-sum event rather than an annual flow.
 ```python
 plan.showCashFlowMix()